RichardSlater/strawberry_pudding_craft_web/content/tou.md

 The Terms of Service, Strawberry Pudding Craft itself, and our prices can change at any time.
 We'll warn you 30 days in advance of any price changes.
 We'll try to warn you about major changes to the Terms of Service or Strawberry Pudding Craft, but we make no guarantees.

+Microsoft and Mojang reatain all intelectual property rights associated with the Minecraft the game, this server is not an official Minecraft server.

 That's the basic idea, but You must read through the entire Terms of Service below and agree with all the details before You use any of our sites (whether or not you have created an account).

 ### Reuse